-Date: Friday 28th May – timing to fit with west coast partners (GMT shown)
+Date: Thursday 27th May – (revised date) – timing to fit with EU-west coast axis (BST time shown)

 Panel: Alberto Mataran (Univ Granada): David Fanfani (Univ Firenze): Amy Lerner / Keith Pezzoli (UCSD): Adriana Arias / Jorge Arrendondo (UABC Mexicali): Rob Thayer (UC-Davis): Gianluca Brunori (Univ.
 Pisa): Daniela Poli (Univ.
 Florencia):

 Who is it for: Bio-regional researchers & policy innovators